Toucaan/toucaan.research/README.md

 ## Why Toucaan?

-Toucaan is a _starter kit CSS framework_ for modern web applications of 2020 and beyond.
+Toucaan is a semantic CSS framework of 2020 and beyond.

-Toucaan is full of *fun facts*, interesting _functional_ patterns and great documentation to style the apps of the new world.
-It is easy to understand, logical and tries to get out of the way as soon as it can.
+It is based on CSS Grids, blockscoped typography and some new previously undiscovered design patterns.
+Toucaan is also full of *fun facts*, interesting _functional_ patterns and great documentation to style the apps of the the future.

+Toucaan is easy, logical and mathematically grounded.

 Repeat after me: **_If Toucaan, then you can too!_**

 ## Key features

-1. Layouts with CSS Grids
+1. Layouts with CSS Grids.
-2. Block scoped typography with useful tips and tricks.
+2. Blockscoped typography with underlying mathematics.
 3. Coverage from Apple Watch 5 up to OLED TVs and rich media projectors on web.
-4. Opinionated according to real life usage and feedback!
+4. Opinionated with real life usage and feedback!

 ## TODOs:

-1. Set up a documentation website via netlify (repo [here](https://github.com/bookiza/toucaan.gatsby.site).
-Immediate help required!)
+1. ~~Set up a documentation website via netlify (repo [here](https://github.com/bookiza/toucaan.gatsby.site).
+Immediate help required!)~~
 2. ~~Typesetting/layout still improper on the [Superbook](https://github.com/marvindanig/toucaan-story-of-style).~~
 3. A place where people can opiniate/scream etc.
 4. Test suite?